VUEngine/VUEngine-Studio/README.md

 ### Build

-Make sure you're using node 14.

-    nvm use 14

-Then, build the application.
+To build the applicationm, simply call the yarn build command.

-    yarn --ignore-engines
+    yarn

 ### Development

-Make sure you're using node 14.

-    nvm use 14

 Open two terminals and execute one of the following commands in each.